-- Transform your leftover turkey into a tasty new dish!!
+- The best way to transform leftover turkey after a holiday meal.
 It doesn’t even feel like you’re eating leftovers.

-- This recipe doesn’t use cream of mushroom soup.
-We make it entirely from scratch!
+- No canned cream of mushroom soup.
+We make it entirely from scratch and it’s super simple to assemble.

 - Mushrooms – Use baby bella mushrooms or button mushrooms for this pasta dish.